 What is the purpose of corporate social responsibility?

 Corporate social responsibility, or CSR, is very much the byword of today's global, socially aware economy.
 From Ben & Jerry's equality ice creams to Procter & Gamble's 'Best a man can be' campaign, it seems that there's big business to be made in going 'woke' and wearing your values on your sleeve.

 CSR in a nutshell

-To be blunt, CSR is a business practice that both recognizes and prioritizes social awareness, environmental factors, and ethical labor practices while promoting a greener, more culturally conscious attitude to both peers and customers.
+CSR is a business practice that both recognizes and prioritizes social awareness, environmental factors, and ethical labor practices while promoting a greener, more culturally conscious attitude to both peers and customers.
 The general ethos is we want you to invest in what we stand for first, and our product range second, albeit a very close second.

 As CSR expert Susan McPhearson explains, recent events have “changed the mainstream discourse about the role corporations should play in advancing and addressing social and global challenges”.
 Put simply: CSR is becoming something of an expectation.
 You could argue that it sounds like a PR stunt that panders to an untapped demographic, but is that an overly simplistic view of a business phenomenon that has taken over the way in which companies market both themselves and their products?

 While the sudden implementation of social and cultural messaging can come across as trite, especially if the company and the cause don't gel in the minds of the consumer, the incorporation of CSR and a strong, ethical message – one that backs up an already existing mantra or narrative – can both attract and retain talent, and help grow a potential business beyond its existing demographic.
 This approach worked well for Nike, who tapped into the zeitgeist with its civil rights campaign featuring Colin Kaepernick.
 So, why didn't it work for Pepsi?